-Hey there, I'm Paul Jun, a freelance content strategist, community builder, photographer, and writer.
-I'm the former Head of Content at CreativeMornings, I helped launched Seth Godin's altMBA program. and I am also the co-founder of The Observers.
+Hey there, I'm Paul Jun.
+I am currently the Editorial Director at COLLINS.
+I'm the former Head of Content at CreativeMornings, I helped launched Seth Godin's altMBA program, and I am also the co-founder of The Observers.
 Profile pic: Bill Wadman.

 Creativity, content marketing strategy, community building, writing a book, self-education, writing, reading, learning, sports, making tough decisions, fitness, snowboarding, and asking good questions.